Lawyers and Settlements Lawsuit News

 Foodborne Illness/Food Poisoning

-In 2005, the Centers for Disease Control and Prevention (CDC) estimated that 76 million cases—or one out of every four Americans—of foodborne disease occur each year in the US, including 325,000 hospitalizations and 5,000 deaths.
+The Centers for Disease Control and Prevention (CDC) estimated in 2011 that 1 in 6 Americans (or 48 million people) gets sick, 128,000 are hospitalized, and 3,000 die of foodborne diseases.
 Many food poisoning outbreaks result in food poisoning lawsuits against the manufacturers and vendors of tainted food products.

 More than 250 different food borne diseases have been identified to date - not inclusive of chemical agents.
 Most of these diseases are infections caused by a variety of bacteria, viruses, and parasites.
 E. Coli, Salmonella, and C. perfringens, represent some of the most common causes of foodborne illness.